 Don’t hunt for your kitchen measurements or conversion charts!
 Use this tip to organize your kitchen cabinets by using the inside of your cabinet doors to help organize and meal plan.
 No more wondering how to measure out half of a quarter cup, or wondering where the measuring cup you need is.

 If you have a wide drawer that is home for multiple kinds of kitchen tools, invest in a few corkboard tiles that you can place in the drawer (and even cut to size if needed) to keep your gadgets from slipping all over the place every time you open and close the drawer.

-These are relatively inexpensive but give you a HUGE bang for your buck.
-These dividers use tension to stay in place, and are 100% customizable – make one section of your drawer super slim for straws or other small items.
+These expandable drawer dividers are relatively inexpensive but give you a HUGE bang for your buck.
+These dividers use tension to stay in place and are 100% customizable – make one section of your drawer super slim for straws or other small items.
 Make the other side of your drawer larger for those awkwardly shaped tools.
 Put 2, or 3, or 5 inserts in your drawer.
 Whatever you need, you can make it happen with these!

 With a very small amount of lumber, cut and glued to size, you can create a completely customized drawer organizer based on exactly what you have.
 Everything will easily have its very own home in your drawer.

-Add Dividers to the Cabinet Above the Fridge for an easy kitchen organization hack
+8. Add Dividers to the Cabinet Above the Fridge for an easy kitchen organization hack

-Hold Your Lids in Place With a Tension Rod
+9. Hold Your pots and pans Lids in Place With a Tension Rod

 If you have a deep drawer where you store bakeware, but can’t ever seem to make all the pieces AND their lids fit correctly, try a tension rod near the front of the drawer.
 Leave just enough room to slip in the lids.